 Avoiding Workplace Problems Caused by Relationships

-If you are in a relationship with a co-worker, or thinking about starting one, there's plenty that you can do to avoid unnecessary stress or disruption for yourself and your colleagues.
+If you are in a relationship with a co-worker, or thinking about starting one, there's plenty that you can do to avoid embarrassment, hurt or disruption for yourself and your colleagues.
 Here are six things to consider.
 (To keep things simple, we refer to your "significant other" as your "partner.")

 1. Be Aware of Legal Penalties